layabox/layaair-doc/English/LayaAir_AS3/2D/advanced/PerformanceOptimization/rendering/readme.md

 · The style of the text is always the same (color, thickness, italics, alignment, etc.)

-​        Even so, the actual programming will still often use such a need.
+​        Even so, it's always used in practical programming.